Study of the decay pattern of $f_0 (1370)$ as a $\kappa \bar{\kappa }$ molecular state: Formalism

 According to these isospin projections, the wave function of $f_0(1370)$ has the form of

-Note that $\kappa$ is a well-known broad resonance and considered as a $K \pi$ molecule in some models, hence, considering two broad states to form a molecular state is counter-intuitive.
+Given that the $\kappa$ is a broad resonance often modeled as a $K\pi$ molecule, considering two such broad states to form a molecular state is counter-intuitive.
 However, this system can be essentially regarded as a $(K\pi)(\bar{K}\pi)$ four-body interacting system.
 To avoid the complexity of four-body dynamics, we argue that describing the system as a $\kappa \bar{\kappa}$ molecule is a reasonable and practical approximation.
-Under such a scenario, we attempt to test whether the decay pattern of the $f_0(1370)$ is consistent with the current data.
+Within this framework, we evaluate whether the predicted decay pattern of the $f_0(1370)$ remains consistent with available experimental data.

 Firstly, we attempt to use the Weinberg compositeness to estimate the coupling of $f_0(1370)$ decay to the $\kappa \bar{\kappa}$ pair.
-The compositeness concept in terms of the hadronic degrees of freedom is model-independently related to the experimental observables for the S-wave interaction in the weak-binding limit, and can be generalized to the resonances~\cite{Weinberg:1962hj,Hyodo:2013nka, Guo:2015daa}.
-In particular, it was shown that the field renormalization constant $Z$ of a weakly bound state can be related to the threshold parameters (the scattering length and the effective range) in a model-independent way~\cite{Weinberg:1965zz}.

-The field renormalization constant $Z$ represents the probability of finding the elementary component $|B_0 \rangle$ in the physical state $|B\rangle$, and the quantity $X=1-Z$ stands for the compositeness of the state.
+The compositeness concept in terms of the hadronic degrees of freedom is model-independently related to the experimental observables for the $S$-wave interaction in the weak-binding limit, and can be generalized to the resonances~\cite{Weinberg:1962hj,Hyodo:2013nka, Guo:2015daa}.
+In particular, the field renormalization constant $Z$ of a weakly bound state can be related to the threshold parameters (the scattering length and the effective range) in a model-independent way ~\cite{Weinberg:1965zz}.
+The $Z$ represents the probability of finding the elementary component $|B_0 \rangle$ in the physical state $|B\rangle$, and the quantity $X=1-Z$ stands for the compositeness of the state.
 The criterion to determine the effective coupling based on binding energy and compositeness parameter $X$ is expressed as

 where $\gamma = \sqrt{2 \mu E_{B}}$ with $\mu=(m_1 m_2)/(m_1 +m_2)$ being the reduced mass of the particle pair and the $E_{B}$ being the binding energy.
 The factor $8 m_1 m_2 (m_1 +m_2)$ is used to match the normalization of states in relativistic QFT~\cite{Wang:2022qxe}.